ernix/perl-legacy/README.md

 Some of these are too old and can not catch up with newer versions of Perl.

-This repository contains minimum patches for these libraries so that they can be used for perl v5.28
+This repository contains minimum patches for these libraries so that they can be used for the latest stable perl version.

 # ORIGINS